Bwindi Impenetrable National Park: Mountain gorillas

 Bwindi Impenetrable National Park hosts a population of the mountain gorilla (Gorilla beringei beringei), known as the Bwindi population, which makes up almost half of all the mountain gorillas in the world.
 A 2006 census of the mountain gorilla population in the park showed that its numbers had increased modestly from an estimated 300 individuals in 1997, to 320 individuals in 2002 to 340 individuals in 2006.
+A census conducted in 2018 estimated that there were 36 social groups with a total of 459 mountain gorillas, as well as an additional 16 solitary individuals living in Bwindi.
 Poaching, disease and habitat loss are the greatest threat to the gorillas.
+The Bwindi mountain gorillas have been proposed by Craig Stanford as a separate, as yet unnamed subspecies of Gorilla beringei.

 The mountain gorilla is an endangered species, with an estimated total population of about 650 individuals.
 There are no mountain gorillas in captivity, but during the 1960s and 1970s, some were captured to start captive breeding.